websemantics/builder-extension/README.md

 ```

 If the `type` property of a field is not set, the Builder extension will assume, `anomaly.field_type.text` as default.

+## Motivation

+From the prospective of a developer, Pyro 3 reduces complexity and introduces simplicity and structure into building large scale web applications with its [modular design](https://en.wikipedia.org/wiki/Modular_design), Modules, Extension, etc and data structure abstraction ([ATD](https://en.wikipedia.org/wiki/Abstract_data_type)), realized in the [Stream Platform](https://github.com/anomalylabs/streams-platform).

+However, with structure comes repetition and the need to use boilerplate code combined with predefined set of steps to integrate that with your application.
+Usually this is all covered in the documentation, but who has time for that?

+This extension tries to remove some of that tedious work so that the developer can focus on writing business logic of the application.
+To achieve that, the Builder extension offers a number of commands and provide scaffolders for the different aspects of building a Pyro application.

+For examples, once installed, the extension will scaffold a software structure called [Entity](#stream-entities) for every stream migration generated with the `make:stream` command.
+The code generated includes `Models`, `Repositories`, `Table Builders`, `Form Builders`, `Admin Controllers`, `Seeders` to name a few.
+And with the help of a [PHP parser](https://github.com/nikic/PHP-Parser), it will configure the module classes with routes, bindings, language file entries and even seeding and even helper functions.

 ## Stream Entities